timoxley/linklocal/Readme.md

 ### Linking

-`linklocal` creates symlinks to your local dependencies.
+`linklocal` creates symlinks to any local dependencies it finds in your package.json.

 ```
 > linklocal